 Curtains are tough to pick sometimes because they’re semi-permanent (not many people change their curtains monthly) and they can be costly.
-Unless of course, you have the elusive money tree, and again, please tell me your address if so.
-However, you don’t have to spend a fortune to pull your room together with curtains – Follow along to see what I came up with for 11 budget friendly modern farmhouse curtains.
+However, you don’t have to spend a fortune to pull your room together with curtains – Follow along to see what I came up with for 11 budget-friendly modern farmhouse curtains.

 - Plan on hanging your curtains high above the window frames.
 Most of mine are at least 12 inches above and very close to the ceiling.
 This is an especially good trick if you don’t have high ceilings.
 High curtains give the illusion of high ceilings.